-The Playground is a sample Web Application, and for the initial demo you will not need to worry about which features are available to you.
+The Playground is a sample web application, and for the initial demo, you don’t need to worry about the Code Integrity features available to you.
 On subsequent visits, all transformations you have access to can be used to protect the Playground application.

-On the right side of the application there are two tabs:
+On the right side of the application, there are two tabs:

-Note: if you are in any application other than the Playground, you will also see a dropdown:
+Note: If you are in any application other than the Playground, you will also see a dropdown:

 For now, just leave it as "Protect App".
-You will only need to change this if you wish to use Application Profiling.
+You only need to change this if you wish to use Application Profiling.

-Note: depending on your plan, some transformations may be unavailable in Fine Tuning, even if they are available as part of default templates.
+Note: Depending on your plan, some transformations may be unavailable in Fine Tuning, even if they are available as part of default templates.

 Basic Mode: